 By public transport

 As this theory test centre is located in a business park, it’s actually not particularly close to the centre of town.
-Walking from Sidcup train station to the test centre will take around 39 minutes.
+Walking from Albany Park to the test centre will take around 35 minutes.
 For those travelling from the opposite direction, it takes almost exactly the same amount of time to walk from St Mary Cray station to the test centre.

 If a lengthy walk doesn’t seem like an attractive prospect, you’re best off taking a bus instead.
-The Ruxley Corner bus stop is only a 6-minute walk from where you’ll be taking the test.
+The Rectory Lane (Stop FC) bus stop is only a 2-minute walk from where you’ll be taking the test.

 For more information on the transport links serving this area, check out the Sidcup section of the Transport for London website.